OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/faqs/installer/oim-service-run-by-active-directory-users.md

 {% endif %}

 ## Solution
-{% if "OpsHub Migrator for Microsoft Azure DevOps" === space.vars.SITENAME %} OpsHub Migrator for Microsoft Azure DevOps {% endif %} {% if "OpsHub Integration Manager" === space.vars.SITENAME %} OpsHub Server {% endif %} Service can be run by a standard Windows login user as well as an Active Directory user with admin privileges.
+{% if "OpsHub Migrator for Microsoft Azure DevOps" === space.vars.SITENAME %}
+OpsHub Migrator for Microsoft Azure DevOps Service can be run by a standard Windows login user as well as an Active Directory user with admin privileges.
+{% endif %}
+{% if "OpsHub Integration Manager" === space.vars.SITENAME %}
+OpsHub Server Service can be run by a standard Windows login user as well as an Active Directory user with admin privileges.
+{% endif %}